 Results: In lipid profile analysis of moderately drinking diabetic group, the HDL levels are found to be higher while the remaining factors such as total cholesterol, LDL, VLDL (P < 0.05), triglycerides (P < 0.01) and membrane lipid peroxidation are significantly lower.
-Fasting blood glucose, serum nitrites and nitrates are found to be significantly higher.
+Fasting serum glucose levels are lowered, while serum nitrites and nitrates are found to be significantly higher.
 These differences are not found in abstainers group and Diabetic group who do not drink.

-Conclusion: Moderate consumption of alcohol is found to have an inverse association with the risky factors like LDL cholesterol, Triglycerides, etc. that are the etiological factors for some of the sequelae of diabetes mellitus i.e., coronary heart diseases, Retinopathy, etc. and has a direct association with the positive factors such as HDL and nitric oxide production.
+Conclusion: Moderate consumption of alcohol in diabetic individuals is found to have an inverse association with the risky factors like LDL cholesterol, Triglycerides, etc. that are the etiological factors for some of the sequelae of diabetes mellitus i.e., coronary heart diseases, Retinopathy, etc. and has a direct association with the positive factors such as HDL and nitric oxide production.
 Experimental results are very significant and indicate that moderate consumption of alcohol has ameliorative effects on diabetics.